-I think it’s easier to shoot vertical, as you are more likely to get the ball in your photos as your press the shutter button and more likely to get your shot in focus as you are less zoomed-in.
+I think it’s easier to go vertical, as you are more likely to get the ball in your pictures as your hold the shutter button and more likely to get your shot in focus as you are less zoomed-in.
 However, coaches and sports agencies like balls in photos.
-I’ve found that horizontal photos are preferred, as they like to share these photos on T.V. screens, on social media, and in their news feeds—most of which require a horizontal or square image.
+I’ve found that horizontal images are preferred, as they like to share these images on T.V. screens, on social media, and in their news feeds—most of which require a horizontal or square image.
 Shoot both.

 Get close and zoom in.
-A bunch of photos showing the entire court aren’t very interesting.
-Try to capture the action of one or two players up-close.
+A bunch of pictures showing the entire court aren’t very interesting.
+Try to freeze the action of one or two players up-close.

 Know the Game

-One of the best ways to be successful shooting basketball is to know the game.
+One of the best ways to be successful photographing basketball is to know the game.
 Anticipate what is going to happen next.
 Keep your camera focused on the player all the way through shooting the ball.
-Some of the best defensive shots occur after the ball has left a player’s hands, when they are getting mauled by the opposing team!
+Some of the best defensive shots occur after the ball has left a player’s hands when they are getting mauled by the opposing team!

 In my opinion, the more fast-paced and physical the basketball game, the better the action photos—but it also takes more skill to shoot.